College Factual by our College Data Analytics Team

 Central Piedmont Community College is a fairly large public college located in the city of Charlotte.
 This college ranks 19th out of 93 colleges for overall quality in the state of North Carolina.

-There were about 66 allied health professions students who graduated with this degree at Central Piedmont Community College in the most recent data year.
-Soon after graduation, allied health degree recipients usually make around $51,618 in their early careers.
+There were roughly 66 allied health professions students who graduated with this degree at Central Piedmont Community College in the most recent year we have data available.
+After graduation, allied health degree recipients generally make about $51,618 at the beginning of their careers.

 More information about a degree in allied health professions from Central Piedmont Community College